 Getting the Entire Family Involved

-In 2021, that opens the door for growth in fitness programming that the entire family can do together.
-Not only does this promote health and wellness, but it’ll also promote the importance of family time in some capacity.
+In 2022, this trend opens the door for growth in fitness programming for the entire family to do together.
+Not only does this promote physical and mental health and wellness, but it also promotes strong family bonds and healthy relationships.
 That can (and should!) continue even post-pandemic.